Soul-Crusher: Critical reception

-The reception of the album, at the time, was somewhat positive, with significant amount of praise was directed at Rob's esoteric lyrical contributions.
+The album's reception was somewhat positive, with significant amount of praise was directed at Rob's esoteric lyrical contributions.
 In her book I'm in the Band, Sean recalled that "critics seemed to enjoy Rob's psychotic lyrics, so much so that their entire review would try to emulate his style, which was entertaining".
-Billy Lucas and David Stubbs of Melody Maker Magazine praised the artwork, lyrics, "slammer guitars", and "scrawling vocals" on the album.
+Billy Lucas and David Stubbs of Melody Maker praised the artwork, lyrics, "slammer guitars", and "scrawling vocals" on the album.
 Sounds gave the album three out of five stars; the reviewer citing that the album contained "no melody, little arrangement, just a cacophony of unlovely, forbidding noise that bloodies the nose of rock 'n' roll".

 Iggy Pop was an admirer of the album and listed it as one of his favorite records of 1988 in the "Readers and Critics Poll" for Rolling Stone.
 Pop later recorded a guest vocal for the band's 1992 single "Black Sunshine".
-In a retrospective review, Bradley Torreano of AllMusic awarded it 4 out of 5 stars, praising the lyrics and deeming it "a prime slab of noise rock that has aged shockingly well" and that "Zombie fans might not even like this that much, but no less of an authority than Kurt Cobain himself pointed to this period in their career as one of his biggest influences".
+In a retrospective review, Bradley Torreano of AllMusic praised the lyrics and deemed it "a prime slab of noise rock that has aged shockingly well" and that "Zombie fans might not even like this that much, but no less of an authority than Kurt Cobain himself pointed to this period in their career as one of his biggest influences".

 The album, however, has not gone without criticism.
 Sean noted that "people either loved or hated it – or were full of self-loathing and loved to be tortured by it".
 Creem described Soul-Crusher as the "most obnoxious sound of the year" and that "no one in the black concert T is ever gonna like White Zombie".